Archdiocesan Shrine of Santa Teresa de Avila: History

 The church's name was in honor of Teresa of Avila, its patron saint.
 Talisay during the Spanish times was a property of Augustinian friars and a visita of San Nicolas, which was a district south of then municipality of Cebu and to which it was later annexed.
 The area separated from San Nicolas when the local population boomed and on August 16, 1836, the parish was declared independent under Juan Soriano by virtue of a royal decree signed on April 25, 1836.
 Interestingly the tomb of another priest possibly the predecessor of Juan Soriano is still extant inside one of the small chapels inside the church.

 Construction began in 1836 and the works were completed in 1848.
 When a typhoon caused the destruction of the church's roof made of clay tiles, it was renovated with iron sheets in 1877 and in 1894, the interiors were decorated.
-Towards the conclusion of World War II, the building sustained heavy damage to all parts of the church and the nearby convent did not survive the war.
+Towards the conclusion of World War II, the building sustained heavy damage to all parts of the church and the nearby convent, as well as its records, did not survive the war.
 One of the few parts of the church that sustained little damage was the facade which still remains in its original state.
 Post-war restoration efforts were carried out by Teofilo Camomot and because of damage sustained during World War 2 the roof was lowered significantly.